 A maximum of 3 transfer credits may be applied toward the minor, upon review and approval by Academic Leadership.

-To earn the Minor in History, students must complete all six undergraduate courses (18 credits) in History and Church History at CDU.
+To earn the Minor in History, students must complete all six undergraduate courses (18 credits) in History and Church History at Catholic International.

 Course Number | Course Title | Credits |